 ✪ I blog about anything and everything I love, things I find interesting, and things of importance that I think need to be out there.

-✪ Most posts on my blog will probably be related to football, Chelsea FC, cherry blossoms, psychology, neuroscience, medicine, neuropsychology, animals, babies, veganism/vegetarianism, healthcare, nature, religion, food, chocolate, South Korea, Japan, Michigan or the UAE.
+✪ Most posts on my blog will probably be related to football, Chelsea FC, cherry blossoms, psychology, biology, neuroscience, medicine, neuropsychology, science, neuropharmacology, animals, babies, veganism/vegetarianism, healthcare, nature, religion, food, South Korea, Japan, NZ, Michigan or the UAE.

 Reblogged from neurosciencestuff